thecity/thecity.github.com/content/index.md

 If you have any problems or requests please contact [support](mailto:wes@onthecity.org?subject=GitHub: The City Developer).

-View the [API Changelog](/changelog) for information on existing and planned changes to the API.
+View the [Changelog](/changelog) for information on existing and planned changes.